5 ECTS cr / 135 hours of work

 By the end of the course, students:

--- possess the skills for analysing and designing socially intelligent applications that consist of individuals and computing devices in a variety of contexts.
+- possess the skills for analysing (reverse-engineering) social applications that consist of individuals and computing devices in a variety of contexts.

--- have advanced understanding of both the positive and negative real-world consequences/aspects of social computing systems
+- have advanced understanding of both the positive and negative real-world consequences/aspects of social aspects of computing online

--- aree able to explain human behaviour with social computing systems by using theories from such as sociology or psychology.
+- are able to explain human behaviour with social computing systems by using selected basic theories from such as sociology or psychology

 Basics of social computing, computer-mediated human communication, designing social software, analysing social computing projects, crowdsourcing